-Despite the irreverent, “scrapbook” design popular in the 70s, many beer angles are covered: technical, historical, culinary, pictorial, and more.
-While a jocular note informs the text, characteristic of beer talk at the time, an underlying respect for beer comes through.
+Despite its irreverent, “scrapbook” design popular in the 70s, the book covers many angles: technical, historical, culinary, pictorial, and more.
+While a jocular note pervades the text, characteristic of beer discourse then, an underlying respect for beer comes through.

 In her memory jointly with the late Timothy Finley, $25,000 is awarded each year to a deserving Canadian author in mid-career.
-Margaret Atwood was one of the first to endow the fund.
+Author Margaret Atwood was one of the first to endow the fund.

-She drank beer at Paddy Greene’s in Hamilton and out in Manitoulin.
+She drank beer at “Paddy Greene’s” in Hamilton and up in Manitoulin Island.
 She taught for a while at a girls’ school in Montreal and drank beer on Saturdays with the games mistress, “quarts of Molson”.

 After graduate work she landed a job in Missoula, Montana, probably at the university there, finally earning a M.A. in literature from McGill University in Montreal.

-The original Highlander was never a Scotch ale properly speaking (dark, strong, rich).
-Highlander seemed here originally to mean a Montana hill resident, not a beer type.
-But in time the first brewery employed Scottish iconography to help sell the beer.
-Current branding for the modern namesake does something similar, it appears.
+The original Highlander was never a “Scotch ale” properly speaking (dark, strong, rich).
+The term appeared to designate a Montana hill resident, not a beer type.
+But in time the brewery employed Scottish iconography to help sell the beer.
+Branding for the modern namesake does something similar, it appears.

 … we decided that since we’d always drunk the wine of the country, we’d drink beer.
 The only way to entertain is to put a case in the middle of the living room floor, bring out the opener, and some cheese and get on with it.
 I drink out of the bottle; some boyfriend’s father taught me to gargle it right down.
 Cold, it goes down, down, down.